Delhi is an economic and social hub which serves as a mecca for both bustling industry business and creative expression.

 19. Pratham Books

-Pratham Books is a publisher of Indian fiction for children.
+Pratham Books is one of the leading publishing houses in Delhi that publishes Indian fiction for children.
 If you have a manuscript which is original, carrying an Indian setting that is engaging to children, with a credible plot, fascinating characters, and subject diversity, with the potential to have illustrations added, then Pratham Books may be interested in publishing your work.
 The maximum word length is 3000, however, advice will be provided once a story draft has been sent to their editorial department via email.

 New Delhi Publisher is a book publishing house which has achieved such success that their submissions are near-overwhelmed.
 They are one of the fastest growing publishers in India, with international and local distribution across India.
 Publishing both books and journals, New Delhi Publisher publishes works on subjects spanning agriculture, horticulture, botanical sciences, veterinary works, food science, dairy science & technology, seed sciences, biological research, microbiology, medicinal sciences, education, sociology, physical education, economics, applied science, educational works, business management, humanitarian discourses, nano-science, ergonomics and any non-fiction manuscript pertinent to current research and events.
 An open invitation to authors is extended via their submissions page, with a form-based questionnaire available to assess the viability of your submission.